Role

 Energy concepts are often too abstract without visual feedback

-#2 Definition — We synthesized research into actionable frameworks:
+#2 Definition — We synthesized research into actionable frameworks.

 Personas representing children and parent behaviors